-LB presents the Full Story of a Football Genius best known by the Nickname; ‘Micki’.
-Our Henrikh Mkhitaryan Childhood Story plus Untold Biography Facts brings to you a full account of notable events from his childhood time till date.
+LB presents the Full Story of a Football Genius who is best known by the Nickname; ‘Micki’.

-The analysis of the Ex-Man U and Arsenal star involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
+The analysis Henrikh Mkhitaryan’s Bio involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

-Yes, everyone knows about Henrikh Mkhitaryan’s advanced playmaking and assist abilities but few consider his life outside the pitch which is quite interesting.
-Now without further adieu, let us begin.
+Yes, everyone knows about Henrikh Mkhitaryan’s advanced playmaking and assist abilities, but few consider his life outside the pitch which is quite interesting.
+Now, without further ado, let us begin.

 Henrikh Mkhitaryan Childhood Story – Early Life and Family Background:

 Henrikh Mkhitaryan was born on the 21st of January, 1989 in Yerevan, capital of Armenia to parents- late former footballer, Hamlet Mkhitaryan (father) and Marina Taschyan (mother).

 In 1989, when he was just a few months old, his family moved to France because of some conflicts that were brewing in Armenia.
 His father played five years for Valence in France’s second division.

 According to Henrikh ..“When I was 4, I’d always cry when my dad would leave for club training.
 Every morning I’d say, ‘Dad, take me with you.
 Please, please take me with you!’

 At that age, I didn’t really care about football yet, I just wanted to be with my father.